Fostering a more representative

 The Problem

-We have a dysfunctional government where the majority’s priorities are drowned out by the demands of a small minority.
+We have a unrepresentative government where the majority’s priorities are drowned out by the demands of a small minority.
 This causes chaos and gives voice to the fringes while ignoring the rest of us.

 TENNESSEANS ARE FRUSTRATED.